-Having picked up rock climbing just over 5 years now, this crazy outdoor sport has brought me places I have never thought would be possible.
-Whether you are a novice rock climber or a beginner who has just gotten your level 2 rock climbing certificate, here’s compiling the Best Asia outdoor rock climbing destinations that are affordable, popular and most importantly, great for climbing.
+Having picked up rock climbing just over 5 years now, this crazy fun outdoor sport has brought me places all around Asia, Europe and soon to be USA.
+I have never thought would be possible.
+Whether you are a novice rock climber or a beginner who has just gotten your level 2 rock climbing certificate, here’s compiling the Best Asia outdoor rock climbing destinations that are affordable, popular and most importantly, great for climbing in the great outdoors.

 Asia Outdoors Rock Climbing Destinations – Top 21